2:1 (or international equivalent) at undergraduate level and a minimum or a merit (or international equivalent) at masters level.

 Months of entry

-The group aims to build research evidence in the delivery of healthcare education and develop the use of technology in teaching, learning and practice.
+The Digital Innovations in Healthcare and Education research group aims to build research evidence in the delivery of healthcare education and develop the use of technology in teaching, learning and practice.
 Research projects are based around the themes of:

-Projects involve multi-disciplinary teams including health professionals, academics, learning scientists and media developers.
+Research and scholarly activity within this group reflects the iterative processes that underpin educational development, evaluation and curriculum delivery.
+Projects involve multi-disciplinary teams including nurses, mentors, other health professionals, learning scientists and media developers.

 Qualification and course duration